Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/1_Installation.rst

 .. note::

-    1.Please use Raspberry Pi OS with Desktop
+    1. :combo:`red font-bolder:Please use Raspberry Pi OS with Desktop`

-    2.The installation of libraries takes much time.
-You can power Raspberry Pi with a power supply Cable.
+    2. The installation of libraries takes much time. :combo:`red font-bolder:You can power Raspberry Pi with a power supply Cable.`

-    3.If you are using remote desktop to login Raspberry Pi, you need to use VNC viewer.
+    3. If you are using **remote desktop** to login Raspberry Pi, you need to use :ref:`VNC viewer <VNC>`.

-You can refer to this video. https://www.youtube.com/watch?v=cVrwOoORItE
+You can watch this video while reading this chapter.

+**We will help you with any concerns via** support@freenove.com

 .. raw:: html